Chelakkara Assembly constituency

 Chelakkara is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
-As of the 2021 assembly election, the MLA is K. Radhakrishnan of Communist Party of India (Marxist); however, Radhakrishnan resigned after winning Alathur Lok Sabha constituency in the 2024 general election.
+As of the 2026 assembly election, the MLA is U. R. Pradeep of Communist Party of India (Marxist).

 Local self-governed segments

 Chelakkara Assembly constituency is composed of the following local self-governed segments: